K3V1N3RD/local-quiz-engine/README.md

-LocalQuizEngine v1.0
+# LocalQuizEngine v1.0 <br>
-To run: Open index.html in a modern web browser.
+To run: Open index.html in a modern web browser. <br>
-No installation required.
+- No installation required. <br>
-No internet connection required.
+- No internet connection required. <br>
-Quizzes are stored as JSON files.
+Quizzes are stored as JSON files. <br>
-For details, see the About page inside the application.
+For details, see the About page inside the application. <br>